dcsil/CSC491/presentations/best_practices_tech.md

 # Linting

-> lint, or a linter, is a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
+> lint, or a linter, is a tool that analyses source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.

 ```shell
 ~/src/github.com/dcsil/team-app(master) ➜ rubocop